LRagji/app-center/README.md

 5. rate-limiter-flexible for rate limiting
 6. Back & Forward Navigations
 7. Error Handling
 8. Multi Browser Support Chrome, Firefox
+9. Use service worker for login and logout detection.
+10. Use service worker for application url redirections.